ForgeFlow/ao-odoo/ao_security/README.rst

 This module contains customizations specific to Aleph Objects.

-* Remove Write, Create and Unlink permissions to models Product and Product Template for everyone except Product Maintainer
 * Add UoM Maintainer group which will be the only one with CRUD permissions to UoM and UoM Category
 * Add Stock Maintainer group which will be the only one with CRUD permission to Warehouse, Location, Location route, Procurement rule and Picking Type
 * Add BoM Maintainer group which will be the only one with CRUD permissions to BoM and BoM Lines